 Here is a collection of 5 ‘Don’ts’ you, as a trader, should try to avoid.
-These tips can help both novice and established traders protect their funds and improve results.
+These tips can help both novice and experienced traders protect their funds and improve results.

 1) Don’t spend everything you earn

 Most people make a living, spend money on leisure and only then put aside the rest.
-Unfortunately, this way of accumulating funds is suboptimal when towards a particular financial goal.
-What you can try doing instead is save first, invest second and then spend.
+Unfortunately, this way of accumulating funds is suboptimal when working towards a particular financial goal.
+What you can try doing instead is save first, invest second and only then spend the rest.
 Remember not to get too greedy though, leave yourself enough money to enjoy your life.
 Creating a savings account and accumulating funds there on a regular basis can be a good option.